Aggregating in Pandas

 3.1. count

-Using the count aggregation, we can retrieve the amount of rows that are counted in a group by expression.
-This is not particularly exciting, but will make the following steps a little bit clearer.
+Using the count aggregation, we can count the amount of rows in a group by expression.
+This isn’t particularly exciting, but makes the following steps clearer.

 First we turn towards our Pandas DataFrame and try to count the number of fruits that each person has consumed.

-For this, we have to group the DataFrame by its index as the index contains the person names.
-In order to group by the DataFrame’s index, we can simply group by using .groupby(level=0).
-We use level=0 to indicate that we want to group by the DataFrames index.
+For this, we group the DataFrame by its index as the index contains the person names.
+To group by the DataFrame’s index, we can group by using .groupby(level=0).
+We use level=0 to tell Pandas that we want to group by the DataFrames index.
 We could use .groupby(df.index) instead, but this way we can leave it implicit and save us a bit of typing.
-[See the docs](h ttps://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby. html) for some more information on how groupby() can be invoked.
+See the docs for some more information on how you can invoke groupby().

 df.groupby(level=0)